larpchronicles/rules/rules-topics/23_npc.md

 ## How Do I Claim Mystery Sacks?

 ---
-Mystery Sacks can be claimed at the end of an NPC Shift with any staff or plot person or by emailing `plot@larpchronicles.com` and requesting it as part of a Production Request for the next game.
+Mystery Sacks are automatically filled after the event and can be picked up as part of any production requests during check-in.